Custom layouts with Modular Gallery in the WordPress Block Editor

 Is it compatible with WordPress 6.x or newer?

 Yes.
 The Modular Gallery Block is built for the WordPress Block Editor (Gutenberg) and optimized for modern WordPress standards.
+For the best experience we recommend WordPress 7.0 or higher.

 Get Started